AMD: A History of Advanced Marketing Deception

 Intel has astronomically lower failure rates despite having over 4x higher market share.

-• If they cannot read any part on the IHS, you will be denied service.
+• If AMD cannot read any character on the IHS, even parts that are not the serial, you will be denied service.

 • AMD’s own writing in their warranty terms quoted below is quite revealing and should indicate to you something is off if this company is actively looking for a way to not be held accountable for their products overall poor reliability, and high failure rates.